 In this article, we check out the costs involved in installing a swimming pool.

-Fibreglass swimming pools offer the best of both worlds.
+Fiberglass swimming pools offer the best of both worlds.
 They are quick and easy to install, as well as durable and low-maintenance.
-Fibreglass is less likely to experience a build-up in algae, meaning fewer chemicals and cleaning products are required than a concrete swimming pool.
-The only drawback to fibreglass pools is that they do not offer the design freedom that comes with concrete - fibreglass comes in a limited range of styles and shapes.
+Fiberglass is less likely to experience a build-up in algae, meaning fewer chemicals and cleaning products are required than a concrete swimming pool.
+The only drawback to fiberglass pools is that they do not offer the design freedom that comes with concrete - fiberglass comes in a limited range of styles and shapes.

 Because concrete swimming pools require a bespoke design and build, they are the most expensive choice.
 However, this means that they can be designed to perfectly complement your garden and property style.
 It is important to note that algae are more likely to build-up on concrete surfaces, so you will need to spend more on chemicals and cleaning products for a concrete pool.
 Concrete pools also usually require resurfacing after around 15 years.

-If you are interested in a pool style that will offer plenty of creative-design freedom, concrete will be your best choice, starting from £95,000.
+If you are interested in a pool style that will offer plenty of creative-design freedom, concrete will be your best choice, averaging about $75,000*.

 Once your swimming pool is installed, there are other costs to consider.
 This includes the costs of cleaning, heating, lighting and repairing your pool.
-Additional costs include re-lining or resurfacing, pool covers, pool pumps, pool vacuums and chemical testing.
-In terms of long-term costs, fibreglass is recommended as the most cost-effective option as it requires minimal maintenance and heating.
+Additional costs include re-lining or resurfacing, pool covers, pool pumps, pool vacuums, and chemical testing.
+In terms of long-term costs, fiberglass is recommended as the most cost-effective option as it requires minimal maintenance and heating.
+Over a 10-year period, the average homeowner spends about $15,000* maintaining their swimming pool — this average includes range of materials.

-Different regions have varying regulations surrounding swimming pool installations and permissions.
-For advice on pool fencing restrictions, boundary lines, planning permission and more, please contact your local renovation specialist.
+Each state has varying regulations surrounding swimming pool installations and permits.
+For advice on pool fencing restrictions, boundary lines, swimming pool permits and more, please contact your local Remodeling Consultant

 All Refresh Renovations franchises are independently owned and operated.